jekyll-one/j1-binder-nbinteract/README.md

-# J1 NBI Binder Repo
+# J1 Binder Repository

 Configuration settings and all notebooks used by the J1 NBI Integration.
+The Binder repo is based on a configuration defined by `environment.yml`.

 ## apt.txt

-Added ffmeg to make it usable for e.g matplotlib animations
+Added the base **OS package** for `ffmeg` to make it usable in Jupyter Notebooks for e.g `matplotlib` animations.

 ### NB config